Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-The bowtie pasta perfectly absorbs the rich flavors of the ingredients, while the tender chicken adds the perfect protein to complete this dish.
-Finally, the sun-dried tomatoes bring a touch of tanginess and a pop of color.
+The pasta absorbs the flavors of the ingredients, while the chicken adds the ideal protein to complete this dish.

-To make this delicious dish, you’ll need:
+To make this dish, you’ll need:

 • ¼ cup of unsalted butter